LaunchCodeEducation/data-analysis-curriculum/content/intro-to-spreadsheets/reading/formulas-and-calculations/_index.md

 1. To reference another spreadsheet in a formula, we first need to type the name of the spreadsheet, an exclamation point, and then the cell.
 If we have a spreadsheet named "Budget" and we want to reference A1 in that spreadsheet, then we would write `Budget!A1`.
 If there are spaces in our spreadsheet name, then it should be wrapped in single quotes like `'Budget 2024'!A1`.
 1. We want to track how much of each car's maintenance budget has been spent.
 Since there is only one maintenance job for one car in another spreadsheet, we are going to set up a formula and NOT click and drag it to the second car.
 Use the above to reference the cost of the one maintenance task and divide it by a budget of 2000 to see how much we have used so far.

 With formulas, the possibilities are endless!
-We can also make use of the *Quick Calculations* menu to easy set up sums and averages.
+We can also make use of the *Quick Calculations* menu to easily set up sums and averages.